alfredodeza/ai-fundamentals/README.md

 [![O'Reilly](https://learning.oreilly.com/covers/urn:orm:video:27883591VIDEOPAIML/400w/)](https://learning.oreilly.com/videos/microsoft-azure-ai/27883591VIDEOPAIML/ "Azure Fundamentals Certification")

-## 💡 Create a study strategy
+## 💡 How can I pass the AI 900 Certification?

+Start by creating your own study strategy.
 This repository has _my own notes_ but you should create yours as part of studying for the course.
 I show you how I did it below 👇

 **[Centralized details](https://learn.microsoft.com/certifications/azure-ai-fundamentals/?WT.mc_id=academic-0000-alfredodeza)**